unexpectedjs/unexpected/documentation/migration.md

 > Note: this is no longer supported by Unexpected v11

-For cases where the value of a property must conform to a more rigorous set of contraints, we replaced the earlier syntax with the `expect.it()`:
+For cases where the value of a property must conform to a more rigorous set of constraints, we replaced the earlier syntax with the `expect.it()`:

 ```js